-Get your explorer’s hat on and set out on a treasure hunt to find one of Johnston Canyon’s secret caves.
+Grab your explorer’s hat and set out on a treasure hunt to find one of Johnston Canyon’s secret caves.

-Once at the park, follow the trail along the scenic path to the lower falls.
+Once at Johnston Canyon, follow the main trail along the scenic path towards the lower falls.
 You’ll most likely want to stop and enjoy the views once reaching lower falls, but this isn’t the end.
 From here, take the path towards upper falls for about 30 minutes.

 This is where your inner explorer needs to be channeled, as this trail requires some wandering and seeking from here on out.
 Following the trail after the lower falls takes you on a path that starts to stray from the water’s edge.
-After about 30 minutes on this, follow the sound of the water that’ll lead you back towards the creek.
+After about 30 minutes, follow the sound of the water which will lead you back towards the creek.
 You’re looking for a rocky shore alongside the pool from the tumbling falls.
 Explore and follow the creek until you reach where the falls meet the ground.
 Find the rocky shores edge, and look across for you and on the opposite side you will see this mysterious cave that lays beside the waterfall.